mredenti/ModernCMake/slides/episodes/finding_packages.md

 In this recipe, we have discussed C++, but the arguments and approach are equally valid for a C or Fortran project.

+-->

+# find_package(\<PACKAGE_NAME\> CONFIG)

+## alternatives

+CMake has modules for finding many widespread software packages.
+We recommend to always search the CMake online documentation for existing Find<package>.cmake modules and to read their documentation before using them.
+The documentation for the find_package command can be found at https:/ / cmake. org/ cmake/ help/ v3.
+5/ command/ find_ package. html.
+A

 ## CONFIGURATION MODE